karllhughes/learn/_posts/2024-08-12-seo-strategies-and-best-practices-for-technical-audiences.md

 > "Before you ever use a keyword research tool...just listen to the questions you just keep getting." – Nate Matherson, Co-founder & CEO, Positional

 These recurring questions often reveal what challenges your audience faces and the solutions they seek.
-By addressing these questions in your content, you can attract organic traffic and establish yourself as a trusted resource.
-Forums and pages like GitHub and StackOverflow are valid alternatives if communication with your audience directly isn’t an option.
+By addressing these questions in your content, you can attract **organic traffic and establish yourself as a trusted resource.** Forums and pages like GitHub and StackOverflow are valid alternatives if communication with your audience directly isn’t an option.

-Nate further suggested supplementing this approach with competitor research and identifying keywords that your competitors are ranking for, even if they aren't direct competitors.
+Nate further suggested **supplementing this approach with competitor research and identifying keywords that your competitors are ranking for**, even if they aren't direct competitors.
 This can help you uncover additional relevant keywords and expand your content strategy.

 ### Balance Tools With Insights

 While keyword research tools are valuable, they shouldn't be the sole source of information.
 Nate highlighted the limitations of these tools, particularly when it comes to technical audiences.
-He pointed out that developers are often underrepresented in the sample populations used by keyword research tools, leading to inaccurate search volume predictions.
+He pointed out that **developers are often underrepresented in the sample populations used by keyword research tools**, leading to inaccurate search volume predictions.

 However, this also presents an opportunity to capture valuable long-tail keywords that might not be captured by traditional tools by actively listening to your customers and engaging with developer communities.

 > "Developers are often the smallest sample population in these tools.
 So a lot of the times, the keyword tool, I don't even care if it says zero traffic.
 I'm like, I know for a fact this gets searched a bunch." – Nate Matherson, Co-founder & CEO, Positional

-Meg agreed, emphasizing that keyword research should be driven by audience needs rather than relying solely on tools.
+Meg agreed, emphasizing that **keyword research should be driven by audience needs rather than relying solely on tools.**

 > "Clients ask us all the time, 'Do you start with the keywords?
 Or do you start with the audience's needs?'
 You always start with what the audience wants, what the audience needs." – Meg Scarborough, CEO & Founder, Megawatt